Within this article:

 - Stop or renew Purchase Orders

-For the position of Entity Administrator, it is required to have a dedicated Entity Lead and Deputy Manager assigned as a back-up, in case the Entity Lead is not available.
+For the position of Entity Lead, it is required to have a dedicated Entity Lead and a Deputy Manager assigned as a back-up, in case the Entity Lead is not available.

 .